What is a Watt?

 A watt is an electrical unit of measurement that represents the amount of energy an appliance uses during start-up and running.
 For example, a 60-watt light bulb requires 60 running watts of electricity to light up your room.

 Appliances with a motor, however, have a minimum wattage to run and a higher minimum wattage to start.
 Let's look more closely at the difference between starting watts and running watts.

-Rated (or run) watts are the amount of watts your appliance needs to keep it running.
+Running (or rated) watts are the amount of watts your appliance needs to keep it running.
 For example, a refrigerator typically needs 500 watts to run.

 2. Surge Watts

-There are two simple ways to determine the wattage of your appliances:
+There are three simple ways to determine the wattage of your appliances: